Skip to content

 Goncho is Gormes’s internal, in-binary, Go-native port of Honcho — the peer-centric memory and social-cognition substrate from Plastic Labs.
 Goncho’s goals are:

 1. Integrated by default.
 Goncho is not a sidecar.
-It is a Go package (internal/goncho/) that runs inside the same gormes binary, on the same SQLite substrate as Phase 3 memory, and uses the same LLM pipeline as the rest of gormes (internal/hermes/ clients, internal/kernel/ tool loop).
+It is a Go package (internal/goncho/) that runs inside the same gormes binary, on the same SQLite substrate as Phase 3 memory, and uses the same LLM pipeline as the rest of gormes (internal/llm/ clients, internal/kernel/ tool loop).
 No loopback HTTP, no second process, no second DB.

 2. Honcho-compatible at the tool edge.
 The public tool surface (honcho_profile, honcho_search, honcho_context, honcho_reasoning, honcho_conclude) matches Honcho’s mental model so callers — including other Claude/Honcho-literate models — keep the same vocabulary.
 Internally, the package is named goncho to make the port status explicit.